nickwan/nickwan.github.io/_posts/2018-9-22-random-lines.md

 ---
 layout: post
-title: Rotate a context layer
+title: Random lines and circles
 ---
 Here are a few functions we whipped up during the stream to create something like the following image